m3hu1/directory-tree-gen/README.md

 3. Enter the path of the folder you want to generate the tree structure for when prompted.

 4. Choose whether to expand every folder or not by entering "yes" or "no" when prompted.
+If "no" is selected, then the sub-folders will only be expanded up to one level.

 5. The program will generate and print the tree structure of the specified folder.